mgherghi/Warez/Telegram.md

 **[`^        back to top        ^`](#)**

 ### Sticker Search Bot
 - [@sticker](https://anonym.to/?https://t.me/sticker)

 **[`^        back to top        ^`](#)**

 ### The robot is sending a message to itself
 - [@posttobot](https://anonym.to/?https://t.me/posttobot)
 - [@imixbot](https://anonym.to/?https://t.me/imixbot)
+- [@TheDigestBot](https://anonym.to/?https://t.me/TheDigestBot) - The bot collects all news from your channel subscriptions and sends to you a Digest with all news once a day.

 **[`^        back to top        ^`](#)**